-If you like to cook meat on a low temperature between 225 and 250 degrees you have to learn how to keep your charcoal grill at this temperature.
+If you like to cook meat on a low temperature between 225 and 250 degrees and you do not have a pellet grill, you have to learn how to keep your charcoal grill at this temperature.

 When I started with smoking on low temperatures I had a lot of problems keeping my temperature under control.

 This caused several times that my meat was not that tasty and either dry or even burned on the outside.
 I wrote a post on how to use the air vents on a charcoal grill and this is basically what I also do to keep my grill on 225 degrees Fahrenheit.